Analytic approach to boundary integrability with application to mixed-flux $AdS_3 \times S^3$: Analytic criteria

-Note that in \eqref{eq:gen-bc-Lax} only the endpoint values $U(\tau,\sigma_\star)$ enter, and with \eqref{eq:GGT-Lax} one may thus see the bulk gauge $U$ as part of a reflection matrix $\tilde{K}=KU$.
-However, as discussed earlier, the role of $U$ is fundamentally distinct: it is used to select a $\rho(\x)$ for the bulk, while we reserve the notation $K$ for genuine, $\sigma$-independent, reflection matrices.
-This viewpoint will let us systemise the prescription of \cite{Sklyanin:1987bi,Mann:2006rh,Dekel:2011ja,Aniceto:2017jor,Gombor:2018ppd,Driezen:2018glg,Driezen:2019ykp} through model-independent arguments that are not based on parity-invariant gluing.
+\textit{Remarks:} \textit{(i)} Constant matrices $K_{\sigma_\star}$ or $U = w$, can implement automorphisms of $\mathfrak{g}$ when $W(y)=wyw^{-1}\in\mathfrak{g}$ for $y\in \mathfrak{g}$ \cite{Dekel:2011ja}.
+At the lattice level, these can give different representation choices for the reflected bulk sites.
+In suitable realisations, this covers the common alternative convention where the inverse in \eqref{eq:bound-mon} is replaced by transposition. \textit{(ii)} Only the endpoint values $U(\tau,\sigma_\star)$ enter in \eqref{eq:gen-bc-Lax}, and given \eqref{eq:GGT-Lax} one may thus see the bulk gauge $U$ as part of a boundary matrix $\tilde{K}=KU$.
+However, for us the role of $U$ is {fundamentally} distinct: it will determine relevant $\rho(\x)$ for the reflected {bulk} region, prior to solving for boundary data.
+In other words, $K_{\sigma_\star}$ is the \textit{residual} gauge freedom at the boundary after reflection.
+This viewpoint will let us generalise the prescription of \cite{Sklyanin:1987bi,Mann:2006rh,Dekel:2011ja,Aniceto:2017jor,Gombor:2018ppd,Driezen:2018glg,Driezen:2019ykp} beyond parity-invariant gluing.

-\paragraph{\textbf{Fixing $U$ and $\rho(\x)$ from analyticity.}} Our main point is that $\rho(\x)$ can be fixed intrinsically from comparing the analytic structure of ${\cal L}(\x)$ and the reflected representative ${\cal L}^U(\rho(\x))$, mirroring the lattice logic where $\rho(\x)$ is derived from bulk properties of the $R$-matrix (rather than boundary $K$-matrices).
+\paragraph{\textbf{Fixing $U$ and $\rho(\x)$ from bulk analyticity.}} Our main point is that $U$ and $\rho(\x)$ can be fixed intrinsically from the analytic structure of ${\cal L}(\x)$, mirroring the lattice logic where $\rho(\x)$ is derived from bulk properties of the $R$-matrix (rather than boundary $K$-matrices).

-A first crucial ingredient is a choice of ``physical'' representatives for the unreflected and reflected rows, such that $T_{\tts b}(\x)$ can generate a set of local charges.
-Concretely, we require that there is a nonsingular $\x_0 \in \mathbb{CP}^1$ where
+A first useful criterion is a choice of ``physical'' representatives for the unreflected and reflected rows, such that $T_{\tts b}(\x)$ can generate a set of local charges.
+Concretely, one requires that there exist points $\x_0, \x'_0 \in \mathbb{CP}^1$ where

-so that the double-row monodromy admits a local expansion around $\x_0$.
-Note that $K_{\sigma_\star}(\x)$ is $\sigma$-independent and thus, when regular at $\x_0$, does not alter locality.